-For qualitative data, transcription procedures (via tapes, notes or some combination of both must be set up to collect data and transfer the information into a word processing program.
-It is important to transcribe and record the data as soon as possible preferably the same day the data was collected.
+For qualitative data, transcription procedures (via tapes, notes, or some combination of both) must be set up to collect data and transfer the information into a word processing program.
+It is important to transcribe and record the data as soon as possible, preferably the same day the data was collected.
 Data should be transcribed verbatim (if from a tape) or as close to verbatim as possible (if transcribing from notes).
 Some researchers choose to use professional transcription services to produce full transcripts from taped recordings.

 If using professional services, think through the ethical implications of having someone who is not on the research team gain access to the interviews.
 If there is identifiable information in the interviews (e.g. names, details on where the respondent lives, etc.), it is always better to have the tapes/notes transcribed by a trusted member of the research team.
 This is particularly important for data collected from refugee and conflict-affected populations where data collected on GBV may be politically sensitive and somehow associated with the conflict.
 If you must outsource, consider using a transcription service in another country or another part of the country from where the data was collected to minimize the potential of any breaches in confidentiality from the transcription company.
 If your organization is transcribing the data, it is always preferable to have the person who conducted the interview/took notes during the interview also be the person who transcribes the data.

-Ellsberg M, and Heise L. (2005).
-Researching Violence Against Women: A Practical Guide for Researchers and Activists.
-WHO and PATH http://apps.who.int/iris/ bitstream/10665/42966/1/9241546476_eng.pdf
+• Ellsberg M., and Heise L. (2005).
+Researching violence against women: A practical guide for researchers and activists.
+WHO and PATH. https://apps.who.int/iris/handle/10665/42966